anubhutivyas/RL/docs/design-docs/index.md

 ---

 (design-overview)=
-# Core Design & Architecture
+# Core Design and Architecture

 This section contains detailed design documents, architectural decisions, and technical specifications for NeMo RL.
 These documents provide insights into the framework's internals and design philosophy.